Going for Gold shows you're serious about your art, and you've got both creativity and determination (looks good on your

 Form a view about an issue in the arts world – your chance to voice your opinions, whether it's why sports attract bigger audiences than the arts, whether recording artists like Ed Sheeran should be idolised, or if a red dot in the middle of a canvas can count as 'art'!

 Your arts leadership project leads to a public showing.
 You get to decide what it is, when, where and how big.
 From start to finish you're in charge of your project and will learn lots about managing resources and people.
 And you may have to find innovative ways to overcome challenges!

 Your Arts Award portfolio should capture your progress as well as documenting the art work and projects you produce.
 It may be useful at interviews for jobs, FE or uni.
 Look at digital portfolios here

 CV info: Gold Arts Award is a Level 3 qualification on the Regulated Qualifications Framework (RQF) and should take you about 150 hours to complete.
-Since 2017 Gold carries 16 UCAS points (which can help you get into higher education) and takes about 150 hours to complete.
-UCAS points have changed and the new tariff applies if you're heading to uni in autumn 2017 - make sure your Gold Award gets moderated before 8 July to support your application.
+Since 2017 Gold carries 16 UCAS points (which can help you get into higher education).
+Make sure your Gold Award gets moderated before 27 June to support your application.
 Here's the lowdown on Gold and UCAS points